 I started the moment I saw him struggling with the buttons…

-“You’re trying hard to button your pants.
-You’re frustrated because it’s not easy for you.
+“You’re trying hard to button your pants, and you’re frustrated because it’s not easy for you.

 You’ve got the button in your one hand and the button hole in the other.
 You’re trying hard to pull those two parts together.

-You working to move the button through the hole but it keeps slipping.
-You’re really trying now.
+You working to move the button through the hole but it keeps slipping, and you’re really trying now.
 It’s so close.
 You’ve almost got it.

-You have half the button through the hole.
-You pushed it a little bit more.
+You have half the button through the hole, and you pushed it a little bit more.
 Now you’ve got it.
 It’s all the way through.